-For assets excluding goodwill, an assessment is made at each reporting date to determine whether there is an indication that previously recognized impairment losses no longer exist or have decreased.
+For assets excluding goodwill, an assessment is made at each reporting date to determine whether there is an indication that previously recognized impairment losses no longer exist or ii) Lease liability have decreased.
 After impairment, depreciation is provided on the revised carrying amount of the asset over its remaining useful life.